MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 # Introduction to data {#intro-to-data}

 \BeginKnitrBlock{chapterintro}<div class="chapterintro">Scientists seek to answer questions using rigorous methods and careful observations.
-These observations -- collected from the likes of field notes, surveys, and experiments -- form the backbone of a statistical investigation and are called **data**.
+These observations---collected from the likes of field notes, surveys, and experiments---form the backbone of a statistical investigation and are called **data**.
 Statistics is the study of how best to collect, analyze, and draw conclusions from data, and in this first chapter, we focus on both the properties of data and on the collection of data.</div>\EndKnitrBlock{chapterintro}